ec500-software-engineering/case-study-mmark9/README.md

 much higher testing code coverage than the conventional ad-hoc write-tests-after-implementation.

-A nice feature of rspec is that it also provides a nice interface to view what percentage of your code tests cover. rspec generates static web page with a single `.html` after running the ruby test suite defined in the `Mastodon` project directory.
+A nice feature of rspec is that it also provides a nice interface to view what percentage of your code tests cover. rspec generates a static web page with a single `.html` after running the ruby test suite defined in the `Mastodon` project directory.
 The figure below shows an example of output after running the test suite.

 ![](assets/img/coverage_ex.png)